Doug-github-thing/WiFi-tempRH/README.md

 Backend:

-- Build new schema for RDS.
-Rewrite backend routes from PostgreSQL to MySQL.
+- Rewrite all backend routes from PostgreSQL to MySQL.
+Still need some routes for get 1 day's readings, get 1 week's readings, get readings for a custom time range.

-- It is currently hard coded to offer up data from the sensor ID 1.
-Needs to be updated to return values corresponding to any given sensor ID. (/current/node:sensor route)
+- Add oauth.
+Create a temporary datastore to store valid session tokens, which map to specific user IDs.
+Require valid session tokens for any backend route.

 Frontend:

+- needs to implement oauth to manage user accounts.

 - needs the function to select a time interval of data to display on the graph.

-- needs the function to select which sensor ID to view, from a list of all valid sensor IDs.

 ## Current Backend Routes